What you need to know

 Family.
 We’re a pretty organized camp and most things are managed with the group in mind (all water, food, costs, infrastructure, logistics, etc) because that’s what families do – if you’re doing something...you don’t just do it for yourself, you do if for everyone.

 Shared responsibility.
-And, like a family, we don’t worry about who did what or ate what or used what or took what.
+And, like a family, we don’t worry about who did what, ate what, used what or took what.
 We all look after each other, we all help together, we all share together, we all work together and we all laugh together.

 Who's in charge?
 Naturally, there are some key organizers who put in a lot of work to bring the camp to the Playa.
-We encourage everyone to step up to extra responsibilities before, during and after Burn Week to ensure our whole camp runs efficiently.
-If you have a strength or something you're passionate about getting involved in, please raise your hand.
+We call those folks the Core.
+There is plenty of space for all to step up to extra responsibilities before, during and after Burn week to ensure our camp runs efficiently.
+If you have a strength or something you're passionate about getting involved in, please raise your hand!

 See what's wanted and needed: And do it.
 In other words you don't need to ask for permission to fix something, clean something, put something away etc. Simply just do it and know that your contributions will be appreciated, even if we never find out it was you.
 You’ll may also see some folks not camping with us who will visit and help out.
 Lucky us.
 And to also help with clarity around roles and responsibilities, we have a roster system to ensure that the work is spread evenly.